vis-tools-reflections/vis-tools-reflections.github.io/index.md

 ## Summary of Main Components for the Three Systems

 <div class="notes">
+Video clips illustrate how to create a version of the Wall Street Journal's <a href="http://graphics.wsj.com/elections/2016/field-guide-red-blue-america/">A Field Guide to Red and Blue America</a>, originally designed by Randy Yeip, Stuart A. Thompson and Will Welch.
-Click on a thumbnail to watch a corresponding video clip
+Click on a thumbnail to watch the corresponding video clip.
 </div>

 <table class="table-summary">